WHY SVG?

 Introduction:

 Scalable Vector Graphics, popularly known as SVG is an interactive way of showing shapes specified in XML (Extensible Markup Language).
-It is used to define vector-based graphics and the best part about SVGs is that they don’t lose quality if zoomed and look great on any screen-size.
-Because of being XML specified, SVG format images are scalable in nature and can be checked, indexed, scripted, abstracted and printed with high quality, having any resolution.
+It is used to define vector-based graphics and the best part about SVGs is that they don’t lose quality if zoomed in and look great on any screen size.
+Because of its XML specified, SVG format images are scalable in nature and can be checked, indexed, scripted, abstracted, and printed with high quality, having any resolution.
 It is an open standard developed by the World Wide Web Consortium since 1999 and is for 2-dimensional vector graphics.
-The SVG format images can be created and edited with any text editor, moreover with any drawing software.
+The SVG format images can be created and edited with any text editor, moreover, with any drawing software.

-Today’s graphic era is totally pixel based system.
-Less pixel, less quality of image and hence can ruin the whole look of image.
+Today’s graphic era is a totally pixel-based system.
+Fewer pixels, less quality of the image, and hence can ruin the whole look of the image.
 So to avoid blurriness of images, SVGs are used instead.
-SVG format images basically grant three types of graphic objects: raster graphics, vector graphics and text.
-Graphical objects along with PNG and JPEG raster images can be grouped, styled and transformed into formerly rendered objects.
+SVG format images basically grant three types of graphic objects: raster graphics, vector graphics, and text.
+Graphical objects along with PNG and JPEG raster images can be grouped, styled, and transformed into formerly rendered objects.
 Being in XML format, SVG format is easy to develop and hence an optimal match for machine graphs and diagrams.

 Versions of SVG Format: